hathibelagal-dev/instantpolyglot/docs/eng/Indigenous_Languages_Of_South_America.md

 **Runakuna llaqtata ri-sqa-nku**
 people town-ACC go-PST.REP-3PL
-"The people went to town (I was told)"
+“The people went to town (I was told)”

 **Ñuqa wasi-man ri-saq**
 I house-to go-FUT.1SG
-"I will go to the house"
+“I will go to the house”

 Quechuan languages use nominalized clauses extensively in complex sentences:

 **Miku-na-yki-ta muna-ni**
 eat-NMLZ-2POSS-ACC want-1SG
-"I want you to eat" (literally: "I want your eating")
+“I want you to eat” (literally: “I want your eating”)

 ### Aymaran